-- Certificate of Higher Education
+Certificate of Higher Education

-- Diploma of Higher Education
+Diploma of Higher Education

-- Foundation Degree
+Foundation Degree

-- Bachelor's Degree
+Bachelor's Degree

-- Certificate in Education
+Certificate in Education

-- Professional Graduate Certificate in Education
+Professional Graduate Certificate in Education

-- Postgraduate Certificate
+Postgraduate Certificate

-- Postgraduate Diploma
+Postgraduate Diploma

-- Integrated Master's Degree
+Integrated Master's Degree

-- Master's Degree
+Master's Degree

-103. The HEAR, which is a formal transcript detailing the student's academic achievements as well as extra-curricular activities, awards and prizes, will be available electronically through Gradintelligence, The University will register students with Gradintelligence and upload their HEAR to the student's account.
-During the first year of study on an eligible course, students will be sent an email to their University email address with details of how to activate their Gradintelligence account in order to view and share their HEAR.
+103. The HEAR, which is a formal transcript detailing the student's academic achievements as

+well as extra-curricular activities, awards and prizes, will be available electronically through

+Gradintelligence.
+The University will register students with Gradintelligence at the start of their

+course and issue a student status certification letter.
+An email will be sent to their University email

+address with details of how to activate their Gradintelligence account in order to view and share

+their documents.
 It is the responsibility of the student to activate their account.
+The HEAR will be

+uploaded to the student's account during the first year of study on an eligible course, following the

+release of ratified pass results.
+Students will be notified by email when new documents have been

+uploaded and released.